andy-maier/python-garbagetracker/docs/development.rst

     .. code-block:: text

-        garbagetracker 0.2.0.dev1
+        yagot 0.2.0.dev1
         ------------------------------------------

-        This version contains all fixes up to garbagetracker 0.1.x.
+        This version contains all fixes up to yagot 0.1.x.

         Released: not yet